Sharad Navratri

 Wooden Material Aasan

-Note: Never use any other material Aasan for the Goddess Durga in the Navratri.
+Note: Never use other material, such as Aasan for the Goddess Durga in the Navratri.

 Why Lit Akhand Jyot During Sharad Navratri?